PCRE2Project/pcre2/doc/html/README.txt

   If this is done, when pcre2test's input is from a terminal, it reads it using the readline() function.
 This provides line-editing and history facilities.
-  Note that libreadline is GPL-licenced, so if you distribute a binary of pcre2test linked in this way, there may be licensing issues.
+  Note that libreadline is GPL-licensed, so if you distribute a binary of pcre2test linked in this way, there may be licensing issues.
 These can be avoided by linking with libedit (which has a BSD licence) instead.